- Oppose separate fully online college; support enhanced resources for existing online infrastructure.

 - Support increased funding for full- and part-time faculty, and student support services.

 - Support full implementation of Proposition 51 facilities projects.

-- Increase the provision of paid office hours to part-time faculty.
+- AB 310 (Medina) would require community college districts to publish the provision of paid office hours by part-time faculty.

 Click here for FACCC’s 2017 End-of-Year Legislative Report.